- The nature strip is the land between your property boundary and the road kerb (excluding the footpath, driveways, utility pits and fire hydrants).

 - You cannot change a nature strip without our approval.You can apply to make changes to a nature strip via the form on this page.

 Who looks after nature strips?

 Council owns the nature strip but it is the responsibility of the resident or landowner to maintain it by:

 - removing rubbish, fallen leaves, sticks and tree bark

 - trimming edges.

 If the nature strip outside your property is not kept safe and tidy, you may be asked to fix the issue.
 If you do not take action as requested, you may be liable for a fine or be required to pay to restore the nature strip to good condition.

 - Street trees are maintained by the Council arborist.

-- Garden beds that are developer installed are maintained by the developer until it is handed over to Council.
+- Garden beds installed by the developer are maintained by the developer until handed over to Council.

-- Utilities such as street lights, utility pits, fire hydrants are maintained by the utility provider.
+- Utilities such as street lights, utility pits and fire hydrants are maintained by the utility provider.